lchestnutt/cardiotensor/README.md

 Utils for calculating the orientation of fibers in a heart.
 Godspeed

 ## Overview
 **CardiacFiberTensor** is a comprehensive toolkit designed for quantifying 3D cardiomyocytes orientations in heart images.
-This package is based on the structure-tensor package (https://github.com/Skielex/structure-tensor)

 ## Installation